epi-project/brane-ide/README.md

 Note that all cells are executed in the same state; in other words, if you run the same cell twice, Brane will remember you doing so.
 This is most important for `import`-statements, as these can only be run once without any errors occurring.

 **Important**: Because the JupyterLab container is not persistent, everything you write will be discarded when you stop the container.
-To help with this, the Makefile will automatically mount the `notebooks` folder in the container to a persistent folder on disk.
+To help with this, the Makefile will automatically mounts the `notebooks` folder in the container to a persistent folder on disk.
 Please be aware that any important files should be placed under that folder!

-If you moved files to/from the persistent folder, remember to hit the refresh button (the circle on top of the file list to the left) to be sure that JupyterLab updates its view of the folder.
+If you moved files to/from the persistent folder from your OS, remember to hit the refresh button (the circle on top of the file list to the left) to be sure that JupyterLab updates its view of the folder.

 ### Showing images